blueloveTH/keras4torch/README_en.md

 [![Documentation Status](https://readthedocs.org/projects/keras4torch/badge/?version=latest)](https://keras4torch.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/github/license/blueloveTH/keras4torch.svg)](https://github.com/blueloveTH/keras4torch/blob/master/LICENSE)

 Keras4Torch provides an easy way to train PyTorch models in Keras style.
 You can use `keras4torch.Model` to warp any `torch.nn.Module` to integrate core training features.
-Once the model is wrapped, the training process can be done with only a few lines of code.
+With this framework, the training process can be considerably simplified.

 + If you are a keras user, most of your training code can work well in Keras4Torch with little change.